 Teen Slang to Watch Out For

-While the words above definitely shouldn't alarm you, there are some versions of teen slang that parents should be aware of.
-Drug references, cruel behavior, and slang that refer to having sex are all things you want to be tuned into.
+While some current teen slang isn't anything to be alarmed about, there are some versions of teen slang that parents should be aware of.
+Drug references, cruel behavior, and slang that refer to having sex are all things to note.

 This is another word that has been around for a while, but thanks to Miley Cyrus crooning about her and her friend "Molly," teens have discovered a whole new meaning.
 According to NIDA for Teens, Molly is a term that stands for the drug MDMA.
 If you hear your child referencing "Molly," pay close attention.
 Every teen surveyed for this article knew exactly what a Molly was and had heard the term before.